jksan33/burkemart/reverse/README.md

 # Text Reversal Engine
-Python program that reverses the text entered into it
+Python script that reverses the text entered into it